 no-demo-disc

-We would never make a claim of top quality audiophile sound for these titles.
+We would never claim these titles have top quality sound.

-The Hot Stamper pressings you see on our site must be understood to offer the best available sound and nothing more.
+The Hot Stamper pressings you see on our site offer the best available sound and nothing more.

 Born in the U.S.A., for example, is not a great sounding record, but some pressings of it sound a lot better than others, and those are the ones we sell.